 Best things to do in Phoenix

-What is it: This seafood restaurant features an island-inspired bar that serves over one hundred types of rums.
-There is also a cigar lounge on premise.
+What is it: This chilled out seafood restaurant features an island-inspired bar that serves over 100 rum variations.
+(Yep, you heard us correctly).

 Why go: Quite simply, to drink the Wix Bang.
-The signature drink is a blend of five-year-aged Real McCoy rum, lime, guava reduction, coconut, nutmeg and a horehound tincture.
-Mouth watering?
-Pick from locally sourced dishes including red stripe curried shrimp, rum sea scallops and jerk pork chops.
+Sure it sounds questionable slang but trust us: this super signature drink tajes centre stage for a reason.
+We're talking a blend of five-year-aged Real McCoy rum, lime, guava reduction, coconut, nutmeg and a horehound tincture to get your lips around.
+And if that libation isn't enough to get you going, get a load of the mouthwatering menu: fresh from the sea curried shrimp, locally sourced rum sea scallops and jerk pork chops.
+Heaven.

 What is it: Various neighborhoods in downtown Phoenix get extra artsy on the first Friday of each month.
 Thousands gather to see artworks in galleries, retail venues and on the street.